fthvgb1/wp-go/readme_en.md

 #### background settings support

 You can set follow configurations in php WordPress background.
+Every time changed the configuration it would come into effect after `kill -SIGUSR1 wp-go-pid`

 - dashboard
     - Appearance